SenteonLLC/senteonllc.github.io/beta/users.md

-## Users functionality
-Command Center provides the ability to create and manage users to allow for usage within an organization.
-Users can be set to one of three roles, with the original account being a unique higher privileged administrator that cannot be duplicated.
-Thie page details the permissions of each role as well as its intended purpose

-* Auditor
+# User System and Role Based Access Control
+Command Center gives you the ability to create and manage users in addition to your Master Account user.

+## Roles and Permissions

+The Master Account user is automatically assigned agiven the "Owner" role.
+This is the highest privileged role, and no other users can be assigned this role.

+Senteon provides 3 additional roles to meet your different use-cases.

+**Auditor**
   * Report Generation
-  * Read-Only access to Managed Accounts & Control Sets
+  * Read-Only access to Managed Account Consoles

-* Manager
+**Manager**
   * All Auditor Permissions
-  * Endpoint, Group, and Control Editing and Creation
+  * Endpoint, Group, Control Editing, Policy Creation
   * Alert Visibility and Response

- * Administrator
+ **Administrator**
    * All Manager Permissions
    * Endpoint Deactivation
    * Managed Account Creation and Deactivation
    * Read-Only access to Users

-* Owner
+**Owner**
   * All Administrator Permissions
   * User Creation, Deletion, & Password Changes
   * Managed Account Settings